 I’ve been always passionate about art and photography.
 Outside of my job, I love taking photographs, nothing makes me happier than getting lost in the streets with a backpack full of camera equipment learning to observe people, places, buildings and activities, I think this makes us better storytellers and communicators, also it is a good way to open up your mind to new cultures, people, and ways of living.

-I use Sony A7iii with Tamron 28-75 f/2.8 - for walk around and Samyang 85mm f/1.4 for portraits, I only shoot RAW files, so all my photographs have to be post edited.
+I use Sony A7iii with Tamron 28-75 f/2.8 - for walk around and Sigma 24mm F1.4 DG DN for portraits, I only shoot RAW files, so all my photographs have to be post edited.
 My typical workflow is to start with Lightroom for heavy lifting of color correction and split toning transforming it into a dark, moody, cinematic photographs, and finish up in Photoshop for retouching and removing elements to clean them up.

 Finally, I do believe it’s important to share our creative passions.
-Many areas of tech require creativity, not artistic creativity necessarily, but creativity itself.
-To be and to remain creative, you need a curious and healthy mind, and by looking outside of tech, you can learn new things about yourselves and the world we help build, but the most important you can also find inspiration.
+Many areas of tech require creativity, not necessarily an artistic creativity, but creativity itself.
+To be and to remain creative, you need a curious and healthy mind, and by looking outside of tech, you can learn new things about ourselves and the world we help to build, but the most important thing we can also find inspiration.